Alok Sharma: Secretary of State for International Development (2019–2020)

 Sharma was appointed Secretary of State for International Development by Boris Johnson following the resignation of Rory Stewart in July 2019.
 Upon assuming the role, he said: "I am delighted...
 We will work across the whole of government to deliver Brexit and make sure the United Kingdom's aid is tackling global challenges that affect us all".

+During his time at the Department, Sharma set up the International Development Infrastructure Commission, which set out recommendations on boosting private capital investment into sustainable infrastructure.

 In October, Sharma stated he wanted to use the United Kingdom's leverage over the World Bank to focus the use of the nineteenth International Development Association fund on fighting climate change, building sustainable economies and promoting women's rights.

 Secretary of State for Business, Energy and Industrial Strategy (2020–2021)

 Following the dismissal of Andrea Leadsom in the 2020 cabinet reshuffle, Sharma was appointed to the position of Secretary of State for Business, Energy and Industrial Strategy, taking office on 13 February.

 As Secretary of State, Sharma was one of the government's speakers at the daily coronavirus pandemic briefings from Downing Street.

+In April 2020, Sharma led the Department's response to support businesses and jobs during the Coronavirus pandemic and chaired the UK Vaccine Taskforce's Ministerial Investment Panel.

 In June 2020, he appeared visibly unwell while delivering a statement in the House of Commons.
 Although he underwent a test for COVID-19 which came back negative, the situation led to questions being raised about the government's decision to end the use of the virtual parliament and make MPs return to the House of Commons chamber.
 Certain employees of the Department for Business, Energy and Industrial Strategy were advised not to return to their work by the Public and Commercial Services Union, who said that there was a lack of evidence that the department had provided enough preventative measures against the virus.

 In July 2020, Sharma instructed officials to purchase half of OneWeb, a satellite communications company, for $500 million.
 The company was purchased from Chapter 11 bankruptcy by the United Kingdom's government and Bharti Enterprises.